top of page

 Girl 2: Also - I'm no damsel, fainting when rather closely pressed! - I shall marry a country rector - and have no need for Superfluous Hartshorn and reviving Salts for my sturdy breast

-F(approaches the Girls, somewhat mortified): Evening Misses - your parents - and the Countess of Waltzaway - are compromising themselves in the back ballroom.
+F(approaches the Girls, somewhat mortified): Evening Misses - your parents - and the Countess of Waltzaway - are compromising themselves before the most notorious gossips of the Ton!!

 Girls are agape, and agog